MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 - SPO160
 - MET150
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Use the SharePoint app bar to enhance intranet wayfinding and display personalized content "
+description: "Use the SharePoint app bar to enhance intranet way finding and display personalized content "
 ---

 # Introduction to the SharePoint app bar

 Help users find important content and resources no matter where they are in SharePoint.
-The SharePoint app bar is designed to improve the global wayfinding experience while dynamically displaying personalized sites, news, and files.
+The SharePoint app bar is designed to improve the global way finding experience while dynamically displaying personalized sites, news, and files.
 The app bar can be accessed on the left-hand side anywhere in SharePoint.

 <<<image 1>>>